 £ Refer Clause 3.2.1 of the RFQ.

 Provide Certificate as per this format only.
-Attach Explanatory Notes to the Certificate, if necessary.
+Attach explanatory notes to the Certificate, if necessary.
 In jurisdictions that do not have statutory auditors, the firm of auditors which audits the annual accounts of the Applicant or its Associate may provide the certificates required under this RFQ.

 € Refer instruction no. 10 in this Annex-IV.